aa-12323/sa/README.md

 Add z-selection and vollim selection\
 Changed folder structure to sync all code for high/low/all z and vollim and not vollim
 ### 2019.10.11
-Get all the statistics for z-selection and vollim selection
+Get all the statistics for z-selection and vollim selection\
+Fixed the wrong way to use weight in histograms\
+Find out that 22.5 and 67.5 bumps have a tight RA distribution

 ## Questions
 ### What is PFREE?